-- 1 Call Dell to obtain a Return Material Authorization Number, and write it clearly and prominently on the outside of the box. - For the telephone number to call, see the contact information for your region. - 2 Include a copy of the invoice and a letter describing the reason for the return. - 3 Include a copy of any diagnostic information, including the Diagnostics Checklist (see "Diagnostics Checklist" on page 107), indicating the tests you have run and any error messages reported by the system diagnostics. - 4 Include any accessories that belong with the item(s) being returned (such as power cables, media such as CDs and diskettes, and guides) if the return is for credit. - 5 Pack the equipment to be returned in the original (or equivalent) packing materials.
+- 1 Call Dell to obtain a Return Material Authorization Number, and write it clearly and prominently on the outside of the box. - For the telephone number to call for your region, see "Contacting Dell" on page 133. - 2 Include a copy of the invoice and a letter describing the reason for the return. - 3 Include a copy of the Diagnostics Checklist (see "Diagnostics Checklist" on page 132), indicating the tests that you have run and any error messages reported by the Dell Diagnostics (see "Running the System Diagnostics" on page 117). - 4 Include any accessories that belong with the item(s) being returned (such as power cables, media such as CDs and diskettes, and guides) if the return is for credit. - 5 Pack the equipment to be returned in the original (or equivalent) packing materials.

 You are responsible for paying shipping expenses.
 You are also responsible for insuring any product returned, and you assume the risk of loss during shipment to Dell.
-Collect-on-delivery (C.O.D.) packages are not accepted.
+Collect On Delivery (C.O.D.) packages are not accepted.

-Returns that are missing any of the preceding requirements will be refused at our receiving dock and returned to you.
+Returns that are missing any of the preceding requirements will be refused at Dell's receiving dock and returned to you.